Paris Métro Line 10: Extensions to the east

-The city of Paris decided in 1925 to connect three lines to line 10.
+The City of Paris decided in 1925 to connect three lines to line 10.
 To this end, many possibilities were examined.
-It was first envisioned to extend the line to Bastille via place Jussieu, to complement the creation of a circular line.
-However the abandonment of the creation of a circular line made this expansion of little use and would require an underwater section very close to one already planned for line 7 toward pont de Sully.
-Eventually, the city chose to limit the line to Jussieu on the rive gauche to create a connection with line 7.
+It was first envisioned to extend the line to Bastille via Place Jussieu, to complement the creation of a circular line.
+However, the abandonment of the circular line project made this extension of little use and it would have required an underwater section very close to one already planned for line 7 toward Pont de Sully.
+Eventually, the city chose to end the line at Jussieu on the left bank, which would create a connection with line 7.

-Because of the difficulties the construction of an underwater section would present, and the time it would require, it was planned in 1927 to link to line 10 an expansion of line 7 between Jussieu and Porte de Choisy that was already underway.
-With this in mind, it was decided to create a connection with two platforms between the stations Maubert of line 10 and Place Monge of the future line 7 such that line 10 borrowed this section of line 7 while the underwater tunnel that connected the northern and southern sections of the line was constructed.
+Because of the difficulties the construction of an underwater section would present, and the time it would require, it was planned in 1927 to link line 10 to an extension of line 7 between Jussieu and Porte de Choisy that was already underway.
+With this in mind, it was decided to create a connection with two platforms between the stations of Maubert of line 10 and Place Monge of the future line 7 so that line 10 would temporarily use this section of line 7 while the underwater tunnel that connected the northern and southern sections of the line was constructed.

-The tunnel between Saint-Michel boulevard and Porte de Choisy was delivered by the city to CMP in November 1929.
-In less than three months, the platform was completed, the lighting installed, and access made possible.
-Line 10 arrived at Place d'Italie on 15 February 1930 and at Porte de Choisy on 7 March of the same year, borrowing the platforms of the future line 7.
-Before its renovation, the line serviced nineteen stations.
+The tunnel between the Boulevard Saint-Michel and Porte de Choisy was delivered by the city to the CMP in November 1929.
+In less than three months, the platform was completed, the lighting was installed, and access was made possible.
+Line 10 arrived at Place d'Italie on 15 February 1930 and at Porte de Choisy on 7 March of the same year, using the platforms of the future line 7.
+Before its reconstruction, the line served nineteen stations.

-The route of this new section runs parallel to those of above-ground transportation that were especially crowded.
-As a result, line 10 saw a rapid increase in use, however its route to the rive gauche did not respond well to the needs of passengers and therefore many used line 10 as a way to make connections to other lines, particularly line 5 at Place d'Italie and line 12 at Sèvres-Babylone to continue on to destinations on the rive droite.
-The western section Sèvres-Invalides remained sparsely traveled.
+The route of this new section runs parallel to those of above-ground transport services that were especially crowded.
+As a result, line 10 saw a rapid increase in use; however, its route on the left bank did not serve the needs of passengers well and therefore many used line 10 as a way to make connections to other lines, particularly line 5 at Place d'Italie and line 12 at Sèvres-Babylone to continue on to destinations on the right bank.
+The western section between Sèvres and Invalides remained lightly used.